Federal Accountability Act

-The bill aimed to increase the transparency of government spending, and establish clearer links between approved expenditures and their outcomes.
+The bill aimed to increase the transparency of government spending, and to establish clearer links between approved expenditures and their outcomes.
 The bill was passed by the House of Commons on June 22, 2006, by the Senate on November 9, 2006, and was granted royal assent on December 12, 2006.

 Provisions

 The following are some of the major changes instituted by the Federal Accountability Act: